Our goals in action

 Shaping public policies that impact Canadians

-Queen’s faculty and students provide specific expert advice to local, regional, or national government, through committee participation and provision of evidence.
+Queen’s faculty and students provide specific expert advice to local, regional, and national governments through committee participation and provision of evidence.
 Our support helps to ensure better-informed and more effective public policies.

 The Canadian Science Policy Conference brings together over 900 research, industry, and government leaders to discuss how to bridge the gaps between their sectors.
-At the 2019 event, Queen’s hosted a panel discussion on artificial intelligence and natural resources management.
-The discussion explored the impact of AI on the natural resources sector, including employment and changing practice.
+At the 2021 event, Queen’s was a co-sponsor and hosted a panel on the role of Small Modular Reactors (SMRs) in Canada’s energy transition with team leads from New Brunswick Power and Natural Resources Canada.

 Administration and operations

-We are extremely proud to be the #1 ranked school in Canada and the fifth in the world when it comes to UN SDGs, according to the Times Higher Education (THE) Impact Rankings.
-However, we are not intent on resting on our laurels.
-We are committed to continuing to advance our work around each of the SDGs, to promote meaningful education on these goals across the university as well as in our city and beyond our borders.
-Over 15 annual reports produced by various units and departments across the university were provided as evidence for SDG 17, as proof of some of the tangible evidence the university is contributing to sustainability and social impact through efforts in research, teaching, and outreach.
+We are extremely proud to be ranked in the top ten globally for the second straight year for advancing the United Nations’ Sustainable Development Goals, according to the Times Higher Education (THE) Impact Rankings.
+However, we are not content on resting on our laurels.
+We are committed to continuing to advance our work around each of the SDGs, to promote meaningful education on these goals across the university, as well as in our city and beyond our borders.
+This report complements over 15 annual reports produced by various units and departments across the university that provide evidence of our contributions to sustainability and social impact through efforts in research, teaching, and outreach.